saikumar10900/react-fundamentals/README.md

-# this repository has fundamental concepts of react.
+# this repository has fundamental concepts of ReactJS.